LambdaTest/documentation/docs/download-artefacts-cypress.md

 Once the test gets executed, you will find a `build_id` on the console corresponding to the executed test.

+> NOTE: If your test is already executed with `downloads` key in `run` settings, then you can download its artifact via this command.

 <img loading="lazy" src={require('../assets/images/cypress/cypress5.png').default} alt="Image" width="1282" height="722" className="doc_img"/>

 ### Method 2: Get session_id In lambdatest_run.json